al-ce/karaml/README.md

                           #   l, f, x    (caps_lock, fn, any)

   <(x)-enter>: [enter, left_control]   # from return_or_enter (any optional modifier)
                                        #   to enter when tapped, left_control when held

   left_shift: [<s-comma>, left_shift]  # When a modifier is the primary key being modified,
-                                       # use its proper key_code
+                                       # use its proper key_code.
   right_shift: [">", right_shift]      # Aliases are available for many keys, but not required.
                                        # `">"` is equivalent to `<s-period>` or `<s-.>`
-                                       # Check README.md for available aliases
+                                       # Check README.md for available aliases.

   # Simultaneous from keys (or multiple to keys) are concatenated with `+`
   # You can add or omit spaces between concatenated keys - your choice!